 The use of zone program integrity contractor (ZPIC) audits as a means to crack down on waste, fraud, and abuse in the Medicare and Medicaid system have steadily increased over the past decade.

 These specialized audits put health care providers at risk of expenditures, lost time and productivity, and recoupment, as well as risks of provider exclusion.
 Most significantly, they can expose providers to potential allegations of fraud, which are referred to the Department of Health and Human Services’ (HHS) Office of Inspector General (OIG) for civil and / or criminal prosecution.

 With stakes as high as these, it’s critical for any provider and business operating in the health care space to create proactive safeguards that minimize their risks for audits, investigations, and prosecution – and to prepare for any audit that does come their way.
-At Hendershot, Cannon & Hisey, P.C., our health care attorneys do just that for clients throughout Texas and beyond.
+At Hendershot, Cowart & Hisey, P.C., our health care attorneys do just that for clients throughout Texas and beyond.